 As the president's office was negotiating a compromise, Argentines themselves were taking matters into their own hands.
 On April 17, 1987, about 500 civilians-ignoring officials' pleas to avoid the area-gathered outside the Cordoba base shouting "Long live democracy!
 Argentina!
 Argentina!"
 The coup plotters positioned a tank to intimidate the crowd, but the protesters marched into the base, forcing the 80 rebellious officers to surrender (Drosdoff, 1987a).
-Meanwhile, 400,000 people took to the streets in Buenos Aires to rally in opposition to the coup, and thousands besieged the rebel stronghold of Campo de Mayo just outside the city (see Table 4 on page 38).
+Meanwhile, 400,000 people took to the streets in Buenos Aires to rally in opposition to the coup, and thousands besieged the rebel stronghold of Campo de Mayo just outside the city.